#Javascript Generator Object

 #Legacy generator objects

 Firefox (SpiderMonkey) also implements an earlier version of generators in JavaScript 1.7, where the star (*) in the function declaration was not necessary (you just use the yieldkeyword in the function body).
 However, legacy generators are deprecated.
-Do not use them; they are going to be removed (bugĀ 1083482).
+Do not use them; they are going to be removed (bug 1083482).

 Legacy generator methods

-Returns a value yielded by the yield expression.
-This corresponds to next() in the ES2015 generator object.
+Generator.prototype.next()- Returns a value yielded by the

 Legacy generator example